dotnet/designs/proposed/verifiable-ref-readonly.md

 -  Applying `IsReadOnlyAttribute` to targets not listed here - to byval local slots, byval returns/parameters, reference types, etc... is reserved for the future use and in scope of this proposal results in verification errors.

 ---
-NOTE: while JIT is free to ignore readonly annotations.
+NOTE: JIT is free to ignore readonly annotations.
 However it may use that extra information as an input/hints when performing optimizations.

 # Matching readonly constraints when overriding/implementing or assigning delegate values #

-**Overriding:**
-In a case of overriding, the overriding method must match the signature of the overriden method in terms of `readonly` decorations.
-I.E.
-- if a parameter of the overriden method is an `in` parameter, then the corresponding parameter of the overriding method must be `in` as well.
-The reverse match is also required.
-- if the overriden method returns by a readonly reference, then the overriding method must return by a readonly reference.
-The reverse match is also required.

-**Implementing:**
-In a case of implementing, the implementing method must match the signature of the implemented method in terms of `readonly` decorations.
-I.E.
-- if a parameter of the implemented method is an `in` parameter, then the corresponding parameter of the implementing method must be `in` as well.
-The reverse match is also required.
-- if the implemented method returns by a readonly reference, then the implementing method must return by a readonly reference.
-The reverse match is also required.

-**Delegate assignments:**
+**Delegate and method signature compatibility:**
+*(need to adjust definitions of “delegate-assignable-to” and “method-signature-compatible- with” accordingly)*

-Delegates with signatures that differ in terms of `readonly` are not assignment compatible.
+Signatures that differ in terms of `readonly` are not compatible.

+NOTE: The modifiers on parameters and returns are ignored here.
+That is existing behavior and it is not changed to allow delegate creation regardless of whether target method is virtual and uses modifiers or not.

+NOTE: The requirement could be relaxed to allow readonly references be compatible with ordinary references in return position and reverse in parameter positions, if more complex rules can be justified.